Tank-commanding cartoon girls capture fans for Japan's military

 Yamazaki's movie led box office returns at the end of last year.
 The tale of a kamikaze pilot moved prime minister Abe to tears, according to media reports.

-The resurgent role of the military and the prospect of changes to Japan's pacificist constitution have alarmed its Chinese and Korean neighbors.
+The resurgent role of the military and the prospect of changes to Japan's pacificist constitution have alarmed its Chinese and Korean neighbours.

 Naoki Hyakuta, author of a 2006 book on which "Eternal Zero" was based and an Abe-appointed member of state broadcaster NHK's board, further fuelled those concerns in February.